 The GE Matrix is a 3x3 matrix designed to help you decide where your investment for resources should be within a business.
-You can think of it as similar to the arguably more famous BCG Matrix, in that you allocate products or activities within each box in order to determine future actions.
+You can think of it as similar to the arguably more famous BCG Matrix, in that you allocate products produced by the SBU (Strategic Business Units) or activities within each box, in order to determine future actions.

 Let’s take a look in more detail…

 - 2 What is Industry Attractiveness?

 - 4 How do you measure Industry Attractiveness in the GE Matrix?